≡ Injury Lawsuit Connect ≡ Y-Mesh Lawsuit Cases & Settlement Claims

 Y-Mesh Injury Lawsuit Complaints

-Women who claim to have been injured due to complications from pelvic mesh, including Y-mesh, have filed lawsuits in state and federal court seeking to recover money damages for pelvic mesh injuries they suffered, including mesh erosion, mesh contraction, mesh migration, and mesh protrusion/puncturing of organs, among others.
+Women who claim to have been injured due to complications from Y-mesh have filed lawsuits seeking to recover money damages for pelvic mesh injuries they suffered due to mesh protrusion, mesh erosion, mesh exposure, mesh extrusion, mesh contraction or shrinkage, mesh migration, and mesh puncturing of organs, among others.

 In Y-mesh lawsuits plaintiffs typically seek several types of compensatory damages, including, among other things, compensation for medical expenses (for doctor visits, diagnostic testing, medications, pelvic floor therapy, hospital stays, revision or removal surgeries, and ongoing specialist care), lost wages or loss of earnings capacity, pain and suffering (e.g., chronic pelvic pain, dyspareunia, nerve pain, bowel or bladder dysfunction, emotional distress, anxiety, depression, reduced quality of life resulting from the injuries and other complications) and, in some cases, punitive damages.